domwakeling/100-days-of-code/README.md

 ESSKIA replacement website; working well for full-screen but need to consider using something else for mobile - or at least working with the code that's already there.

+### Day 46: February 20, 2017

+** Today's Progress**: Fixed issues with 'slide' plugin and finished four out of the five photo galleries ...